RedReddit07/RedReddit07/README.md

 - 👋 Hi, I’m Reynold Fercol, an aspiring web developer from Sorsogon.
-- 👀 I’m interested in Creating UI, UX
+- 👀 I’m interested in Creating UI, UX and learn new things in the process.
-- 🌱 I’m currently learning how to become a Front End Dev and soon to be FullStack
+- 🌱 I’m currently learning different things to become a Front End Developer and soon to be a Full Stack Developer.
-- 📫 How to reach me?
+- 📫 Had some questions?
 You can message me at my gmail account -> reynolderenofercol@gmail.com